sunithasomanna/ODIM/docs/README.md

-#  HTTP request methods, responses, and status codes
+#  HTTP request methods responses and status codes

 Following are the Redfish-defined HTTP methods that you can use to implement various actions: